noodlefrenzy/coreos-azure/README.md

 ### Installing Docker and this sample repo

 Let's get Docker installed.
-On your Ubuntu instance, run the following to install Docker:
+On your Ubuntu instance (I’m using an A1 Azure VM running Ubuntu 14.04 LTS for this walkthrough), run the following to install Docker:

 ```
 $ sudo apt-get update